ordina-jworks/ordina-jworks.github.io/_posts/2018-03-02-Kickstarter-Trajectory-2018-light.md

 Johan: *"I'm really eager to learn more about new technologies and this Kickstarter course I followed suits my needs.
 It had challenged me in a good way on both a personal and technical level.
 Ordina really knows how to kick start newcomers into the astonishing world of technology."*

 Yunus: *“Ordina gave me the opportunity to put my academic knowledge in practice and to learn about the latest technology.
 I’ve learned the best practices from our seniors during this intensive kickstarter program.
 Every graduate needs to have participated a kickstart program like Ordina's, it’s the best way to start your career.“*

+Yen: *"The Kickstarter program at Ordina really got me fast on track with the latest technologies being using in the field.
+I’m fresh out of school where I had a focus on back-end and here at Ordina, this background on back-end got greatly improved upon and it was interesting to get in touch with front-end tech!
+You notice all the coaches are experienced programmers and it was a privilege to learn from them.
+And if you need any help after a workshop, they are always quick to help.
+To summarize, I really recommend this Kickstarter program to accelerate your career!"*

 **Someone else * ... *